ravalsmit/BabyHealthClassifier/README.md

 - Submit a pull request

 ## Contact
-If you have any questions or suggestions regarding BabyHealthClassifier, feel free to contact us at [insert contact email or link to issue tracker].
+If you have any questions or suggestions regarding BabyHealthClassifier, feel free to contact us at <a>connect.to.smitraval@gmail.com</a>